How to Become a Certified Child Abuse Prevention Trainer

 Learn how to become a certified child abuse prevention trainer.
 Research the education requirements, training information, and experience required for starting a career in child abuse prevention training.

-Do I Want to Be a Certified Child Abuse Prevention Trainer?
+Should I Become a Certified Child Abuse Prevention Trainer?

 Certified child abuse prevention trainers actively work to end the mistreatment and abuse of children by educating and training professionals such as teachers, daycare workers, doctors, social workers, nurses, counselors, therapists, mental health professionals, child care workers, police officers, and school officials.
 They teach others to recognize the signs of abuse, counsel abuse victims, implement prevention strategies, and report abuse to the proper authorities.